Pleasance Pendred: Militant action, trial and imprisonment

+Release, death and legacy

+After her release from prison in 1913 she held a few talks for the North Islington (formerly Hornsey) WSPU branch and is last recorded as a speaker in August 1913.
+Her article 'Why Women Teachers Break Windows' was published in Woman's Press, with a copy of it being republished in the Daily Herald on 25 February 1913.

 She died in Lewes in Sussex in 1948 having never married.
 Her Holloway brooch and Hunger Strike Medal issued by the WSPU and named to her as Pleasance Pendred was auctioned in 2001, selling for £3,600.